8 Ways to Reduce Gas and Farting

 8 Ways to Reduce Gas

 Every person’s experience in dealing with gas is different because everybody is unique in how they manage bacteria and the buildup of sulfur compounds.
 Listed below are eight mechanisms you can try to identify which problems are triggering your digestive discomfort.
+Following these strategies will help you reduce gas and improve your digestive health.

 1. Eat Slowly and Intentionally